Emmotes/ic_spoilers/docs/diana.md

 [Dungeons & Dragons (TV series) - Wikipedia](https://en.wikipedia.org/wiki/Dungeons_%26_Dragons_(TV_series))

-<span style="font-size:1.2em;">ⓘ</span>  Note: Diana being listed after Gale is 100% an assumption on my part.
-The only data that suggests she will be added is a familiar `TBD Diana Familiar` and at present it has no date information attached to it.

 # Basic Information

 Diana will be the new champion in the The Running event on 17 April 2024.